 Making an issue out of sin rather than the solution to sin displaces the proclamation of the gospel with self-righteousness.

-It is the responsibility of the local church to make a judgment about the intransigence of a believer regarding extant social sin.
-If there is no repentance, then it is the responsibility of the church to judge Christian sinful behavior.
+It is the local church’s responsibility to make a judgment about the intransigence of a believer regarding extant social sin.
+If there is no repentance, then it is the church’s responsibility to judge Christian sinful behavior.
 The purpose of this judgment is not punishment but remediation so that the sinning Christian returns to fellowship with God.